Situation on German waste plastics market

 It remains impossible to say when or even if it will be possible to ship some plastic scrap grades to China.
 Market insiders said that the situation was now even more dramatic than during the financial crisis of 2008 because the remarkable tightening of China's import policy was likely to be permanent, respondents said.
 Summing up his impressions of the last few weeks, a veteran market player described the mood as fluctuating between "a sense of impending doom" and "cautious optimism".
 Exporters are hoping that business with China will continue provided the goods are thoroughly sorted and clean.
 However, the industry views the maximum contaminant content of 0.3 percent for imported secondary raw mate-rials, as proposed in a draft regulation by the Beijing environment ministry (see EUWID 17/2017), as impossible to fulfil.

-The full report on German WEEE management market including the price table appears in issue 18/2017 of EUWID Recycling and Waste Management on 6 September 2017.
+The full report on German waste plastics market including the price table appears in issue 18/2017 of EUWID Recycling and Waste Management on 6 September 2017.
 Online and premium subscribers can access it here:

 Waste Plastics Market Germany